PLOS Subject Keywords: Gathering Data

 I’m putting together a couple of articles on Collaborative Filtering and Association Rules.
 Naturally, the first step is finding suitable data for illustrative purposes.

-There are a number of standard data sources for these kinds of analyses:
+A few standard data sources for these kinds of analyses:

 I’d like to do something different though, so instead of using one of these, I’m going to build a data set based on subject keywords from articles published in PLOS journals.
 This has the advantage of presenting an additional data construction pipeline and the potential for revealing something new and interesting.